YoavLevi/IAT-Tracer/README.md

   <img src="assets/iat-tracer.gif">
 </div>

-Potential uses: malware analysis, reverse-engineering, debugging.
+Potential uses: malware analysis, reverse-engineering and debugging.
 # Motivation

 Currently, to trace and watch a program with the Tiny-Tracer framework one need to perform several steps manually: